International Paper

 142. Supports the inclusion of women across forestry operations, including addressing barriers faced?

 The company states that it sponsors the Women's Forest Congress, which brings a voice to women looking to address challenges facing forests and the forest sector.
 However, limited details were found.
+This information is not externally verified.

-• 143.
-Company has provided valid legal documents to Open Timber Portal on population rights (at the time of SPOTT assessments)?
+143. Company has provided valid legal documents to Open Timber Portal on population rights (at the time of SPOTT assessments)?

-This indicator is disabled as the company reports that it doesn't operate in a geography currently covered by Open Timber Portal.
+This indicator is disabled as the company reports that it does not operate in a country currently covered by Open Timber Portal.

 0 / 1